 8. Decide how you’ll accept donations

+Offer more than one donation method in order to maximize your fundraising.
+Start with an online event ticketing platform like Eventbrite, which can take digital and mobile payments in advance and help you track them.
+Eventbrite offers full-service payment processing with enhanced options like reserved seating and direct deposits into your bank account.
 For at-the-door sales, choose a ticketing provider that provides an app to expedite last-minute sales.
-For virtual charity events and live events alike, make it easy to give by providing a PayPal account that will accept donations.
-You can also set up a donation option on your event page for quick and easy digital giving, which can be attractive to potential attendees who find they are unable to attend your event.
+For virtual charity events and live events alike, make it easy to give by providing a PayPal or Venmo account that will accept donations.
+You can also set up a donation option on your event page for quick and easy digital giving, so people can donate even if they can’t attend.

 10. Automate your charity event technology

-Automated emails can give attendees detailed event information upon ticket purchase.
+Most fundraising and charity events don’t have enormous budgets, so any way you can make your operations or marketing more efficient will lower your costs.
+For instance, automated emails can give attendees detailed event information upon ticket purchase.
 Social media management tools can consolidate your posting and tracking efforts across platforms.
-These are just a few ideas.
-For in-depth insight, read How to Use Event Automation to Scale Your Events Business.
+These are just a couple of the automation possibilities available through Eventbrite Boost.

 Ready for your next fundraiser?

+Eventbrite makes it easy to create an event page and promote ticket sales on social media.
 Get started on planning a charity event today with our intuitive platform.